hellerve/blog/wip/Compiling_at_Compile_Time.md

 into `main`.
 There is a lot to be desired here, but you can start from a working prototype!

-The compiler is also not exactly fast.
+The compiler is also not terribly fast.
 The compile-time Carp evaluator is a simple tree-walking interpreter, and it’s not optimized for speed.
 Still there are some low-hanging fruits in speeding this up, like avoiding rescanning the string when looking for closing loop parentheses.
 You can have pretty good fun